 - Oops!Something went wrong.Please try again later.

 Assuming that all other factors are held constant, this could present itself as an opportunity for shareholders trying to capitalize on the higher share price.
-The stock is currently under from its 52 week high by 9.09%.
+The stock is currently below from its 52 week high by 5.73%.

 The P/E ratio measures the current share price to the company's earnings per share.
-It is used by long-term shareholders to assess the company’s current performance against its past earnings, historical data and aggregate market data, historical earnings, and the industry at large.
-A lower P/E indicates that shareholders do not expect the stock to perform better in the future, and that the company is probably undervalued.
-It shows that shareholders are less than willing to pay a high share price, because they do not expect the company to perform better in the upcoming quarters.
+It is used by long-term investors to analyze the company’s current performance against its past earnings, historical data and aggregate market data for the industry or the indices, such as S&P 500.
+A higher P/E indicates that investors expect the company to perform better in the future, and the stock is probably overvalued, but not necessarily.
+It also shows that investors are willing to pay a higher share price currently, because they expect the company to perform better in the upcoming quarters.
 This leads investors to also remain optimistic about rising dividends in the future.

 Depending on the particular phase of a business cycle, some industries will perform better than others.

-Worthington Industries Inc. has a lower P/E than the aggregate P/E ratio of the 30.2 in the Metals & Mining industry, Worthington Industries Inc. has a lower P/E ratio of 4.13.
-Shareholders might be inclined to think that the stock might perform worse than its industry peers.
-It’s also possible that the stock is undervalued.
+Worthington Industries Inc. has a lower P/E than the aggregate P/E of 28.14 of the Metals & Mining industry.
+Ideally, one might believe that the stock might perform worse than its peers, but it’s also probable that the stock is undervalued.